R-Ladies-Stockholm/Package-Basics-Presentation/Package_presentation.md

 - Thousands of these files were created each field season
 <br>
 <br>
-- Past methods ment data wasn't available for more than a year
+- Past methods meant data wasn't available for more than a year
 <br>
 <br>
 - I wanted to use the data while still out on the research cruise 🚢 📈!